-Found this article relevant?Julia Champtaloup, Olivia Snaije, Barry Michaels and one other person found this witty
+Found this article relevant?Julia Champtaloup, Olivia Snaije, Matt Berry and one other person found this witty

 Politics can be a convoluted, abstract and unpleasant business, especially now.
 Let’s take a moment to consider some of the small, simple, concrete things politicians have given us.
 Like whiskey.
 George Washington, by the time of his death, ran the largest whiskey distillery in the US.
 That distillery is still operating today, at Mt.
 Vernon, his ancestral home, a few miles south of Washington.
 In fact, they’re making whiskey the same way Washington did in the 18th century.